 An annual celebration, “Barktoberfest” was begun in 2011 to bring together dog lovers and beer lovers in the Beer Garden.
 This popular event continues to be held every September.

 Compared to larger bodies of water, the Estabrook pond may seem like a small scummy puddle.
 However, it is surprisingly diverse and dynamic, even more so than larger bodies of water.
 Dug out in the 1930s as part of the landscaping of the park, it was left relatively untouched, except for sporadic herbicide treatments, last used in the 1990s.
-The pond had also been used as a place to dump trout fingerlings originating from overflow of the system used for raising fish within the department of corrections.
-In recent years it has become a spring fishing spot with fish introduced annually (sometimes) by the county parks department.
+For a time the pond had been stocked with trout fingerlings originating from the program that raises fish within the department of corrections.
+In recent years it has become a spring fishing spot with fish stocked annually (sometimes) by the county parks department.

 Over the years, local biologists have seen this pond as a special place to study aquatic biology.
 The advantages that the pond provides by being unconnected to other bodies of water turn it into a unique and accessible living ecosystem.

 The pond had been studied sporadically over the past 30 years by UWM botany and limnology researchers.
-But then, three years ago, UWM biologist John Berges received a grant from the National Science Foundation to study the pond and its processes to gain a greater understanding of aquatic ecosystems.
-He and his students have been collecting weekly samples to monitor nutrients, as well as using sensors in to constantly monitor the the temperature and light received by different regions of the pond.
+But then, in 2015, UWM biologist John Berges received a grant from the National Science Foundation to study the pond and its processes to gain a greater understanding of aquatic ecosystems.
+He and his students have collected weekly samples to monitor nutrients, as well as using sensors in to constantly monitor the the temperature and light received by different regions of the pond.

 4. River Trail